 It was very sad to learn of the recent death of Lady Mackerras, the widow of another of our Patrons, Sir Charles.
 The family has been warmly supportive of us over the years and we send our condolences.

 Sir Curtis Price, the Warden of New College, Oxford, has honoured us by accepting an invitation to become a Patron.
 He was previously Principal of the RAM and a Professor of Music at London University.
 He is a Trustee of Musica Britannica and the Handel House Museum and was appointed KBE for services to music.

 We are holding a gala dinner on 27 March, to raise money for this year’s Young Singers’ Competition.
 We are thrilled that the Dean of Westminster has allowed us to hold it at College Hall, the 14th-century monks refectory at Westminster Abbey, and it will be worth going to for this reason alone!

 On a rather different theme, the indefatigable Pauline Smith, known to many for her work on Front of House and costumes, has written To Kill a Songbird, an operatically-themed murder mystery play that we are putting on in Bampton Village Hall, in conjunction with Bampton Library to raise funds for both organisations.
 Dates are 17 and 18 April.

 For further details of both events, and how to book, please visit the ‘What’s on’ page of our website.

 We have a growing group of Friends of Bampton Classical Opera - through membership you can not only support our work but also meet like-minded people at convivial events, including post-performance events and our annual Friends reception.
-There are several tiers of membership, each with associated benefits, and we are particularly grateful to our Corinthian Friends, but every single membership makes a difference.
+There are several tiers of membership, each with associated benefits, but every single membership makes a difference.
 Please do consider joining us!

-If you would like to support without becoming a friend, you can do this in a number of ways:
+If you would like to support us without becoming a Friend, you can do this in a number of ways:

 • Make a donation – see the ‘support us’ page of our website